 Even some of your off-site content like posts on Medium or content on GitHub can be considered an owned digital asset.

 You can track social media directly in the analytics of the social media platform you’re using.
-There are also amazing tools like MonsterInsights that you can use with Google Analytics to get the info you need to track ROI of your owned media.
+There are also amazing tools like MonsterInsights that you can use with Google Analytics to get the info you need to track the ROI of your owned media.

 Audit and Plan Earned Digital Assets

 Next, analyze your earned media assets.
-Earned media is attention that you’ve earned but not paid for.
+Earned media is the attention that you’ve earned but not paid for.
 You can earn media assets a number of ways including the customer service you’ve provided or through the influence of your SEO efforts.